-Here’s another reason to give the vegan lifestyle a try – it can help lower blood sugar over time for diabetics.
+Here’s another reason to give the vegan lifestyle a try – it can help lower blood sugar over time if you have diabetes.

 That’s right.
 A recent study found that type-2 diabetics who ate only vegan foods for about 12 weeks had a lower blood sugar level than diabetics who ate otherwise.

 Another bonus: the participants also lost weight while on the brown rice-based vegan diet.

 If you’re looking for ways to keep your blood sugar under control, veganism may be the solution.
 Here are a few steps to kick off your new vegan diet:

 Yes, this includes all animal fats, too.
 But it’s OK.
 Eliminating animal-derived products from your diet can increase kidney function and prevents the loss of calcium from the body.